renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: language string

-    Controls the language family used to break text into lines.
+    Controls the language family used to break text into lines, and for certain other text transformations.
 Legal values are:

     ``"unicode"`` (default)
         Uses the Unicode linebreaking algorithm, which is suitable for